jessicaroque8/sub/backend/README.md

 # sub
-A MINDBODY API client to manage staff sub requests.
+A Rails API backend for a mobile app to manage class instructor substitute requests for users of the MINDBODY business software (https://www.mindbodyonline.com/).

 To launch:
 1. Install dependencies as needed: